charliempetha/charliempetha.github.io/_pages/talks.md

 Invited
 -----

-- January 2023, **LISA collaboration community meeting**, Online
+- *Future prospects on testing extensions to ΛCDM through the weak lensing of gravitational waves*, January 2023, **LISA collaboration community meeting**, Online
-- February 2024 & June 2024, **UNIONS Collaboration weak lensing meeting**, Online
+- *Using the infall region to probe cosmology with UNIONS weak lensing*, February 2024 & June 2024, **UNIONS Collaboration weak lensing meeting**, Online

 Other
 -----